harta55/EnTAP/docs/source/basic_usage.rst

 These can be changed to whichever path you would prefer.
 If something is globally installed, just put how you'd normally run the software after the '=', such as 'diamond' for DIAMOND.
 EnTAP will recognize these paths first and they will override defaults.

-This configuration file will be automatically detected if it is in the same directory as the EnTAP .exe, otherwise the path to it can be specified through the |flag_path| flag.
+This configuration file will be automatically detected if it is in the working directory, otherwise the path to it can be specified through the |flag_path| flag.
+The config file is mandatory!

 .. note:: Be sure you set the paths before moving on (besides the databases that haven't been downloaded yet)!